Free · Open source · 70,000+ downloads · 4k stars on GitHub Free · Open source · 70,000+ downloads

 Works with

 While you browse, dozens of companies you have never heard of log what you read, what you watch, how long you pause, and what makes you click.
 That data becomes a profile: your interests, politics, income bracket, habits, and insecurities.
-The digital ads ecosystem runs on this surveillance, selling access to your attention in real time without your knowledge or consent.
+Every ad you see runs on this surveillance – selling access to your attention in real time, without your knowledge or consent.

 See exactly what Zen blocks in real time